Daniel-KK-world/Soccer_Pong/README.md

 # ⚽️ Soccer Pong – A Spin on PyPong

-> A fast-paced twist on classic Pong — now with a soccer vibe.
-Built using `pygame`, this project blends old-school mechanics with a football-inspired look and feel.
-Two players.
-One ball.
->
 <video width="600" controls>
   <source src="https://res.cloudinary.com/dz22pel2c/video/upload/v1753720524/VideoCompressor_20250728162651360_pnttwz.mp4" type="video/mp4">
   Your browser does not support the video tag.